 Year 6 are taught by Mrs Guyett-Smith and Mrs Thurston and Mrs Warner (on a Friday in 6KT).

 All children will have a colour-banded book and a library book, as required, to take home and they will be able to change this every Tuesday.
 If they need to change before their library day they are to liaise with the school teacher.
-Year 6 PE days are Mondays and Tuesdays – PE kit is to be worn to school on these days.
+Year 6 PE days are Wednesdays and Thursdays – PE kit is to be worn to school on these days.

 Home Learning is provided and to be returned via your child’s Google Classroom.
 If you need to contact the team please email: enquiries@kgagomer.uk